Skip to main content

 Romans 11:29 states, "For the gifts and calling of God are irrevocable (without repentance; changing his mind)."

 Irrevocable here means that those God calls and gives gifts He does not change His mind or withdraw from them.
-Thus "for those who are called according to His purpose" in he working out good.
+Thus "for those who are called according to His purpose" in them he is working out good.
 In the context of Romans, this refers to God's promises and covenant with Abraham, and the children of the promise, indicating that these will be fulfilled through Abraham's descendant Christ.
 The calling of God or what he has purposed and promised are irrevocable.

 🎯 According to His Purpose